 The SBDC and Supervisor Fletcher are unveiling a new website to provide free live and on-demand webinars to help small businesses prepare for reopening.
 The site also includes training, county resources, templates, and counseling.
 The address is www.SDIVSBDC.org/adaptSD.

 “The SBDC is a vital partner for small businesses in San Diego,” said Supervisor Fletcher.
-“This new, complimentary online resource will assist business owners adapt to the new way of operating during the COVID-19 pandemic.”
+“This new, complimentary online resource will assist business owners and Business plan consultant to adapt to the new way of operating during the COVID-19 pandemic.”

 Trainings are scheduled on broad topics, such as “Protecting Business Assets Online in our New Environment” and “Instagram Strategies After Covid-19”.
 Industry specific trainings, such as for in-home Child Care are available, with trainings on the retail sector, restaurants, and small farming forthcoming.
 New courses will continue to be added.